-Lake Side (No.1 on the table) -The plot is being split in small plots suitable for house building and small blocks.
+Lake Side (No.1 on the table) - The plot is being split in small plots suitable for house building and small blocks.
 Please see www.westhouseGroup.ro for further info.
-The new Planning Permission (PUZ) has been approved by Ovidiu City Hall on 2nd August 2017.
+Building authorization for roads has been obtained during mid-August 2018.
+Works for implementing the roads and utilities has commenced in November 2018.
+Most permits are obtained, excluding the gas supplier Company which only partly has been obtained.
+The Company has sold a minor plot at a satisfactory price, subject to all outstanding regulation permits secured.